Instant Messengers and early 3D Virtual Worlds – A lookback

 In 1999, the first educational virtual world, Whyville was launched by the company Numedeon Inc. Whyville was one of the earliest virtual worlds to introduce the concept of virtual currency.
 Depending upon their educational activities players earned a ‘clam’ salary.
 These clams can be used to buy furniture, bricks, projectiles, face parts or other virtual goods and in 2007 they partnered with Bankinter, a Spanish bank to build a virtual banking system!
 Whyville has been involved in many projects and researches related to education and schools and it is considered to be an innovation in digital learning and education online engagement of children.

 One of the earliest introduction to 3D virtual worlds came through ‘Active Worlds’ which was launched in 1995.
 In Active Worlds, users can assign themselves a name and explore 3D virtual worlds that others have created.
 They also provided web browsing capabilities, voice chat and instant messaging.
 Another one of the most significant achievements in 3D virtual worlds came with the arrival of ‘Second Life’ in 2003.
 The virtual world was designed by Linden Labs and it allowed users to create visual avatars and they could also socialize, shop, trade or even build content across the virtual world.
-The software is build in with a 3D modelling tool that is based on simple geometric shapes and this allows users to create virtual objects.
+The software is built in with a 3D modeling tool that is based on simple geometric shapes and this allows users to create virtual objects.
 The application level of Second life is so vast that it is used across Social networks, Educational institutions, Workplaces, Science Projects etc.